conda/actions/read-file/README.md

-# Read JSON
+# Read File

-A composite GitHub Action to read a local file or remote URL.
+A composite GitHub Action to read a local file or remote URL with an optional JSON/YAML parser.

 ## GitHub Action Usage